-Note 1: For NW-sided model, only data collection part may be further discussed, how to perform the model training is up to implementation.Note 2: Whether/how OAM is to be involved may need to consult RAN3, SA5.
+Note 1: For a), only data collection part may be further discussed, how to perform the model training is up to implementation.

+Note 2: For b), no model transfer/delivery is expected if the entity for model training and model inference is the same one.

+Note 3: Whether/how OAM is to be involved may need to consult RAN3, SA5.

+Note 4: Whether/how CN is to be involved may need to consult SA2.

 For Positioning accuracy enhancement: